DraGo0oN/mfuse-bot/README.md

 # discord bot token
 TOKEN=<your discord bot token>
 # bot client id
-CLIENT_ID=<your discord bot client it>
+CLIENT_ID=<your discord bot client id>
 # guild id (server id)
 GUILD_ID=<your server id>
 ```

 # Contributing
 Public contributions are welcome!
-You can create a [new issue](https://github.com/DraGo0oN/mfuse-bot/issues/new) for bugs, or feel free to open a [pull request](https://github.com/DraGo0oN/mfuse-bot/pulls) for any and all your changes or work-in-progress features.
+You can create a [new issue](https://github.com/ysdragon/mfuse-bot/issues/new) for bugs, or feel free to open a [pull request](https://github.com/ysdragon/mfuse-bot/pulls) for any and all your changes or work-in-progress features.

 ## License